Vivvo/gnl-templates/documentation/source/template-design-guide.rst

         "Password": "Elementary25!"
     }

-| This page often acts as the home/landing page.
+| The Login page often acts as the home/landing page.
 | When the user hits ``Submit`` the form will POST to ``/registration/create``.
 | It usually also contains links to the ``Create Account`` and ``Forgot Password`` pages.

-Create account
+Create Account
 **************

-This page must contain a form with the following inputs
+The Create Account page must contain a form with the following inputs

     - First name
     - Last name